JigMistry/vuechatapp/README.md

 # WHAT APP HAVE

+- Basic design with scss , using flex layout
 - Login of User
 - 3 users in system a@a.com, b@b.com, c@c.com with password 123456
 - after login chat screen will open , will show online users in header